Resource curse: Human capital

 Adverse effects of natural resources on human capital formation might come through several channels.
 High wages in the resource extraction industry could induce young workers to drop out of school earlier in order to find employment.
-Evidence for this has been found for coal or fracking booms.
+Evidence for this has been found for coal and fracking booms.
 In addition, resource booms can lower the wages of teachers relative to other workers, increasing turnover and impairing students' learning.